 All graduate students are eligible for support by the Robin Hightower Genetics Graduate Support Fund.
 The purpose of the Fund is to provide support for graduate students within the Department.
 Support may include research, travel, field work, and other expenses.
 The recipient(s) shall be in good academic standing and have innovative ideas and a strong work ethic.

 Mote Graduate Support Fund for Genetics / Medical Research

-All third-year doctoral students will be considered for support by the Mote Graduate Support Fund for Genetics / Medical Research for the following year.
+All doctoral candidates will be considered for support by the Mote Graduate Support Fund for Genetics / Medical Research for the following year.
 The Fund is to support a graduate student(s) in genetics/medical research.
 The recipient(s) shall be in good academic standing, have innovative ideas, a strong work ethic and a creative mind.